bcgov/nr-bcwat/documentation/knowledge_transfer_documentation.md

     1. Replicate the error
     2. Identify the section of the code that is causing the error
-        1. If it is a long Polars query, then break it apart into smaller pieces to idenity the part that is causing the error.
+        1. If it is a long Polars query, then break it apart into smaller pieces to identify the part that is causing the error.
     3. Find the specific exception that is being thrown and determine why it is happening by checking each line of code, while referencing the [Polars Documentation](https://docs.pola.rs/api/python/stable/reference/index.html) to ensure that you know what the method does.
     4. Implement the fix and rerun the scraper.